 There is a subtle yet important distinction between out-of-stocks and generalized product unavailability.

-When Disney released its hotly anticipated BB-8 droid toy to coincide with the theatrical release of Star Wars: The Force Awakens in 2015, virtually all retailers sold out of the toy immediately.
+When Disney released its hotly anticipated BB-8 droid toy to coincide with the theatrical release of Star Wars: The Force Awakens in 2015, virtually all retailers sold out immediately.
 This is an example of widespread, generalized product unavailability.

-But if most retailers had still had the toy in stock and one retailer in particular did not, because of supply-chain issues or poor inventory management, that retailer’s product shortage would have been considered a stockout.
+But if most retailers had still had the toy in stock and one retailer in particular did not, due to of supply-chain issues or poor inventory management, that retailer’s product shortage would have been considered a stockout.